thelogicalgrammar/model_fitting_fifth_experiment/README.md

 # Preregistered analysis

-The preregistered model for fitting the data from the fifth experiment of the PhD.
+The preregistered model for fitting the data from the fifth and sixth experiment of the PhD.
 We test the hypothesis that thinking about a set of stimuli in terms of an order, rather than similarity relations, causes a preference for monotone categories.